 Only a few surgeons in the UK can do this type of reconstruction and you may need to travel to a specialist hospital.

-To remove areas of fat from the breast the surgeon inserts a narrow tube (cannula) into the fat through a tiny cut (incision).
+Surgeons remove fat from other parts of the body, for example, the hip or thighs.
+They do this by inserting a narrow tube (cannula) into the fat through a tiny cut (incision).
 They create suction using a vacuum pump or a large syringe.
-You can have the procedure under local anaesthetic or general anaesthetic.
-You might have fluids through a drip during and immediately after the surgery.

-The scars from this procedure are small and in an area where they can't be seen.
-Sometimes, the skin surface might be irregular in the area of treatment, especially in older people.
+The scars from this procedure are small and often in an area where they can't be seen.

 Possible effects of injecting fat